Greklln/Nameless-Java-Password-Manager/README.md

-# Nameless Java Password Manager
+# Skjold Password Manager

-This is a password manager written in Java.
+This is a password manager written in C#.

-It uses the JavaFX library for the GUI